 Organic horticulture is often referred to as the biological approach to growing.
-This is because organic growers dedicate as much or more attention to microbial ecology in soil as they do to any other aspect of plant growth and vitality.
-One of the most effective ways to boost microbial populations is the periodic application of compost teas.
+This is because organic growers dedicate as much or more attention to microbial ecology in the soil as they do to any other aspect of plant growth and vitality.
+One of the most effective ways to boost microbial populations is with the periodic application of compost teas.

-Actively aerated compost teas are an economical and effective means to improve all aspects of plant growth, including health, pest and disease resistance, water and nutrient uptake, produce quality and total yield.
+Actively aerated compost teas are an economical and effective means to improve all aspects of plant growth, including overall health, pest and disease resistance, water and nutrient uptake, produce quality and total yield.
 They are also equally useful in hydroponic systems and can be customized to meet specific goals.

 Bacteria and mycorrhizal fungi work symbiotically with plants, providing numerous essential functions in exchange for carbon sugars (exudates) secreted by plant roots.
-Since this plant-microbial relationship is so essential, scientists estimate that 40% or more of plant energy produced through photosynthesis is converted into root exudates used to feed soil micro-organisms.
+Since this plant-microbial relationship is so essential, scientists estimate that 40% or more of plant energy produced through photosynthesis is converted into root exudates that are used to feed soil micro-organisms.

 Bacteria also colonize plant roots and other areas of soil, producing slimes that break down organic matter into soluble nutrients.
 Dead bacteria and bacterial fecal matter act as soluble fertilization packets for plants.
 Bacteria become food for protozoa and nematodes, which excrete even more fertilizer- and nitrogen-fixing bacteria, such as azotobacter, that convert atmospheric nitrogen into plant usable forms and amino acids.
-Plants can even select certain microbes to alter pH at the rhizosphere as a self-defense mechanism against invading pathogens or to make nutrients more or less available.

 These fascinating interactions are the reason why supplementing forests and natural ecosystems is entirely unnecessary.
-Mother Nature has developed these highly complex, closed-loop ecological systems, and integrating and cultivating these natural systems is the heart of the biological growing technique.
+Mother Nature has developed these highly complex, closed-loop ecological systems, and integrating and cultivating these natural systems is at the heart of the biological growing technique.

 Compost tea feeds the soil with countless microbes that work symbiotically with plants, providing accessible nutrients from otherwise insoluble minerals.
-The benefits of using compost tea include reduced water and fertilizer requirements, increased root and foliar growth, and improved soil tilth, porosity and nutrient-holding capacity.
+The benefits of using compost tea include reduced water and fertilizer requirements, increased root and foliar growth, and improved soil tilth, porosity, and nutrient-holding capacity.

 Compost tea exponentially multiplies the microbes found in the relatively small amount of compost used to make it.
 Although compost teas have been used for centuries, the modern technique of active aeration (brewing with oxygen) results in vastly superior tea.
-Modern compost tea is teeming with beneficial aerobic organisms including mycorrhizal fungi, bacteria, nematodes, protozoa, ciliates and yeast.
+Modern compost tea is teeming with beneficial aerobic organisms including mycorrhizal fungi, bacteria, nematodes, protozoa, ciliates and, yeast.

 The most important factor in brewing teas is the compost that is used.
 Good compost can have up to 25,000 species of bacteria, 10,000 species of fungi and many species of protozoa and nematodes.
 Immature or improperly composted material can be a vector for pestilence, containing high numbers of pathogenic bacteria and fungus.
 It is critical that you first evaluate your own compost for use or locate a source with verifiable quality.

 I recommend vegetarian composts, as manures can be high in salts and also pose a greater likelihood of carrying pathogens.
 Depending on the requirements of the plants you’re growing, a fungal-dominant tea is made by using compost high in materials such as wood chips or dried leaves.
-Bacteria-rich tea can be made by using compost with less woody material and by adding more sugar, such as organic black strap molasses.
+Bacteria-rich tea can be made by using compost with less woody material and by adding more sugar, such as organic blackstrap molasses.

-Exceptional compost tea can be brewed with a 5-gal. bucket, an aquarium air pump and an air stone.
+Exceptional compost tea can be brewed with a 5-gal. bucket, an aquarium air pump and, an air stone.
 As you become more proficient in brewing, more complex apparatuses can tested.
 Making compost tea is a fun project for both new and well-seasoned gardeners.
 Fill a 5-gal. bucket with water but allow the chlorine to dissipate by leaving the water out overnight.

-Add one-quarter cup of un-sulphured blackstrap molasses or one cup of cane sugar.
+Add one-quarter cup of unsulphured blackstrap molasses or one cup of cane sugar.
 You may also add one-quarter cup each of liquid humic acid, seaweed extract and rock dust for a powerful vitamin and mineral-rich solution.
-Fill a cheesecloth, old tube sock or panty hose with one dry gallon of compost and submerge in the bucket.
+Fill a cheesecloth, old tube sock or pantyhose with one dry gallon of compost and submerge in the bucket.
 Use a small aquarium air pump and air stone to aerate the tea for 18 to 24 hours, then remove the compost bag and your tea is ready.

 During the brewing process, microbes found in the compost will use the oxygen, humic acid, sugar and minerals as a food source to rapidly reproduce.
 The tea will then contain more microbes than the compost originally supported.
-Good compost tea may have up to 100 trillion bacteria in tiny drop of solution.
+Good compost tea may have up to 100 trillion bacteria in a tiny drop of solution.